Are we done with object recognition? The iCub robot's perspective: The iCubWorld Transformations Dataset

 \end{description}

-Each sequence is composed by approximately $150$ images acquired at $8$ frames per second in the time interval of $20s$, except for the {\it Mix} one that lasted $40s$ and comprises $\sim 300$ images.
-As anticipated, the acquisition of the $200$ objects was split in multiple sessions performed in different days.
-The acquisition location was always the same (with little uncontrolled changes in the background across days).
-The lighting condition was not artificially controlled, since we wanted to investigate its role as a further nuisance: to this end, we acquired objects at different times of the day and in different days, so that lighting conditions are slightly changing across the $200$ objects (but not within the five sequences of an object, which were all acquired in the span of few minutes).
-Moreover, we repeated the acquisition of each object in two different days, so that we ended up with $10$ sequences per object, containing $5$ visual transformations in $2$ different light conditions.
+Each sequence is composed by approximately $150$ images acquired at $8$ frames per second in the time interval of $20s$, except for the {\it Mix} sequence that lasted $40s$ and comprises $\sim300$ images.
+As anticipated, the acquisition of the $200$ objects was split into multiple sessions performed in different days.
+The acquisition location was always the same (with little uncontrolled changes in the setting across days).
+The illumination condition was not artificially controlled, since we wanted to investigate its role as a further nuisance: to this end, we acquired objects at different times of the day and in different days, so that lighting conditions are slightly changing across the $200$ objects (but not within the five sequences of an object, which were all acquired in the span of few minutes).
+Moreover, we repeated the acquisition of each object in two different days, so that we ended up with $10$ sequences per object, containing $5$ visual transformations in $2$ different illumination conditions.
 The adopted iCub's cameras resolution is $640 \times 480$.
-We recorded the centroid and bounding box provided by the tracker at each frame (for details about this procedure see~\citep{Pasquale2015depth}).
-Both left and right images were acquired, to allow for offline computation of the disparity map and potentially further improvement of the object's localization and segmentation.
-Tab.~\ref{tab:icubworld} summarizes the main characteristics of iCubWorld-Transformations.
+Both left and right images provided by the iCub's stereo pair were acquired, to allow for offline computation of the disparity map and possibly further improvement of the object's localization and segmentation.
+We recorded the centroid and bounding box of the object provided by the tracker at each frame.
+Tab.~\ref{tab:icubworld} summarizes the main characteristics of iCubWorld Transformations.
+We refer to the iCub's website~\footnote{\url{http://www.icub.org/}} for details about the cameras and their setting.